Research Ethics and Author Usage Policies

 Informed Consent and Patient Permission

 Signed consent to publish patient descriptions, photographs, video and other identifying information should be obtained from all persons who can be identified (not just the patients themselves) in the descriptions in the article, photographs, videos or other media submitted with the manuscript or in any of the supplemental materials provided with the submission.
-HCA HEALTHCARE EMPLOYEES: As of April 1, 2021, written consent is required for use of any image depicting a patient, from histochemical studies to photos of the patient’s body.
+As of May 1, 2021, written consent is required for use of any image depicting a patient, from histochemical studies to photos of the patient’s body.

 Data Access and Retention